Search NSGC

 Becoming a Genetic Counselor

-Genetic counseling is a rewarding career, as evidenced by the explosive growth in genetic counselors; since 2006, the number of genetic counselors has grown by more than 100 percent and the U.S. Bureau of Labor Statics projects a growth rate of 29 percent for genetic counseling positions through 2026.
-But, there is still a great need for more genetic counselors.
+The genetic counseling profession has experienced explosive growth over the years.
+Since 2006, the number of genetic counselors has more than doubled.
+The U.S. Bureau of Labor Statistics projects a growth rate of 26 percent for genetic counseling positions through 2029, and there is still a great need for more genetic counselors.

-For many genetic counselors, the first step to becoming a genetic counselor is to earn an undergraduate Bachelor’s degree that includes coursework in genetics, biochemistry, psychology and statistics.
+For many genetic counselors, the first step to becoming a genetic counselor is to earn an undergraduate Bachelor’s degree that includes coursework related to genetics, biochemistry, psychology and statistics.
 Ideal candidates also have experiences such as patient advocacy, counseling, scientific lab or healthcare volunteer work.

 • Clinical experience in various genetic specialties